juju/docs/src/en/wip-storage.md

   - type, read-only, shared, location may not be changed

-  - range cannot be contracted, i.e. the minimum may not be increased, nor the maximium decreased.
+  - range cannot be contracted, i.e. the minimum may not be increased, nor the maximum decreased.

 - Read-only filesystems can be created, as well as read-only loop device attachments.